What It Means -- How to Overcome It

-After coming out of the rehab, a person should rebuild their life from the ground up.
-They have to cut the ties with those who are into substance abuse, avoid places they associate with abuse and ensure that they don’t get in situations which jeopardize their sobriety.
+After coming out of rehab, a person should rebuild their life from the ground up.
+They have to cut the ties with those who are into substance abuse, avoid places they associate with abuse and ensure that they don’t get in situations that jeopardize their sobriety.

 But many sabotage their recovery and continue to have contact with substance abusers and put themselves in questionable areas, placing their sobriety at risk.

 There are obvious ways you can engage in the self-defeating behavior but there are less obvious ways as well:

 Beating yourself up for the errors that you have committed in the past

 Engaging in a kind of co-dependent attitude

 Not taking care of your health, not sleeping or eating properly, not meeting your personal needs

 Not addressing the mental health problems like anxiety or depression

 So, any of these behaviors, when left unchecked, can result in relapse.
 But have you thought about why people sabotage themselves?